ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/service-migration-vdc/guide.en-gb.md

 > [!warning]
 >
 > This API call is to be executed on the old vDC (source vDC).
+>
-> Warning !
-Between 7pm and 8am, the robot does not execute.
-It waits 8am to work.
+> Warning!
+Between 7:00 pm and 8:00 am, the robot does not execute.
+It waits until 8:00 am to work.
 > This period is defined in the operation of the robot.

 > [!api]